 7 Amazingly Effective Lead Nurturing Tactics

 When it comes to lead nurturing, one size certainly does not fit all.
-As the research proves, strategically nurturing your leads using targeted content can significantly improve the results of your inbound marketing strategy.
+As the research proves, strategically nurturing your leads with targeted content can significantly improve results.

-There are a few prerequisites for using targeted content for lead nurturing.
-First of all, you need to understand each of your unique buyer personas.
-Of course, you then need to create an assortment of targeted content designed to nurture each of your personas based on their interests, goals, objectives, and marketing triggers.
-Lastly, you need to have a marketing automation platform in place to help you identify, segment and target your unique buyer personas as you scale your inbound marketing strategy.
+Start by working to understand each of your unique buyer personas.
+Then, create an assortment of targeted content designed to nurture each of your personas based on their characteristics like interests, goals, objectives, and marketing triggers.

-Today, marketers like you are looking for new lead nurturing tactics and technologies that go beyond the limits of email.
+Today, marketers like you are looking for new tactics and technologies that include and go beyond email nurturing.
 With the help of powerful marketing automation platforms, savvy marketers are now executing multi-channel lead nurturing strategies.

 Effective multi-channel lead nurturing most commonly involve a combination of marketing automation, email marketing, social media, paid retargeting, dynamic website content and direct sales outreach.
 Because there are so many tactics involved, to execute this properly, you really need to ensure that your sales and marketing teams are well aligned and working cohesively.

-While the buyers journey for every product and service can be quite different, research from the Marketing Lead Management Report indicates that on average, prospects receive ten marketing touches from the time they enter the top of funnel until they’re a closed won customers.
+While the buyers journey for every product and service can be quite different, research has suggested that on average, prospects receive ten marketing touches from the time they become aware of your company til the time they convert into customers.

 As you can imagine, the most successful lead nurturing strategies deliver content that helps prospects progress through the buyer’s journey by addressing common questions and concerns.
 In addition to email tactics, consider how you can use a mix of content types like social media, blog posts, whitepapers, interactive calculators, or even direct mail, to nurture your prospects into customers.